gianfrancodemarco/site/content/posts/dumb-db-2.md

                 self.get_table_file_path(table), "id")
 ```

-Also, we'll create an empty index when a table is created, and delete the existing index when a table is deleted.
+Additionally, we create an empty index when a table is created and delete the index when a table is dropped.

 ```python
     @require_isset_database